Nextomics/nextsv/README.md

 `ref_sa_blasr`: full path to precomputed suffix array of reference genome fasta file for blasr aligner (for information of generating the suffix array, please refer to https://github.com/PacificBiosciences/blasr/blob/master/README.MANUAL.md)

 Please use full paths in the config file and input list file.

+## Output

+NextSV will generate a directory for each aligner/SV caller combination (e.g. `blasr_pbhoney`, `bwa_sniffles`, `ngmlr_sniffles`).
+The formatted results (bed format for DEL, DUP, INV, INS and bedpe format for TRA) as well as NextSV stringent/sensitive calls will be stored in the `nextsv_results` directory.

+NextSV sensitive call set is generated as:

+SNIF ∪ (SPOT ∪ TAIL),

+and NextSV stringent call set is generated as

+SNIF ∩ (SPOT ∪ TAIL),

+where SNIF denotes the call set of NGMLR / Sniffles, SPOT denotes the call set of BLASR / PBHoney-Spots and TAIL denotes the call set of BLASR / PBHoney-Tails.

+Since PBHoney-Spots only output insertion and deletion calls, we only generate stringent/sensitive calls for this two SV types.

+## FAQ

+__If I do not use SGE, can I use NextSV to submit jobs to the cluster?__

+Since we found some compatible issues between different versions of SGE, we did not use a parallel computing library.
+Instead, we use job submission commands provided by the user.
+While submitting jobs to the cluster, NextSV will copy `job_submission_command` before the shell script.
+For example, if `job_submission_command=[qsub -V -cwd -S /bin/bash -l h_vmem=4G -pe smp 12]` is specified, and the shell script is `align.0.sh`, NextSV will submit the job by executing `qsub -V -cwd -S /bin/bash -l h_vmem=4G -pe smp 12 align.0.sh`.
+Therefore, as long as your job submission command is in the format of "job_submit_program + parameters + path/to/shell", you may still use NextSV to submit jobs to the cluster.

 ## Contact